-Camden has a great selection of pubs, ranging from traditional boozers to dolled-up and DJ-ed gastropubs.
-Here's Time Out's guide to the best pubs in the Camden area.
+Camden has a great selection of pubs, ranging from traditional boozers to dolled-up and DJ-ed venues.
+Whether you’re in the area seeking its live music scene or not, you’ll find a welcome place for a pint in Time Out's guide to the best pubs in the Camden area.

-The Dublin Castle is one of a circuit of London venues that make up the essential proving ground for any up-and-coming band.
-It's dim despite the skylights and far from salubrious: upholstered couches of the 'economy train seat' ilk; mirrors dotted with fingerprints and dog-eared drinks promotions.
+The Dublin Castle is one of a circuit of London venues that make up the proving ground for any up-and-coming band.
+It's dim and far from salubrious: upholstered couches; mirrors dotted with fingerprints and dog-eared drinks promotions.
 Posters all over the walls hint at the bands who've come through here – from Madness to Blur.

-The bass notes pounding through the pub floor into the soles of your shoes, the spiky-haired twentysomethings, the scattering of gob-smacked students from the continent – it could only be Camden.
-This old local has been transformed into a DJ and music venue with room for a serious number of punters in the main bar, the large garden (accessed via a short flight of steps) and a sassy upstairs space, complete with a neon sign knowingly admitting that this is ‘a tarted-up pub’.
-On offer are pints of Amstel, Moretti and Guinness, bottles of Modello, Leffe and Tiger, and ten wines.
+The bass notes pounding through the pub floor into the soles of your shoes, the tattooed twentysomethings, the scattering of gob-smacked students from the continent – it could only be Camden.
+This old local is a DJ and music venue with room for a serious number of punters in the main bar, the large garden (accessed via a short flight of steps) and a sassy upstairs space.
+Expect barbecues in summer and pie and a pint deals in the week.

 This garish-looking yellow-and-blue boozer is a characterful reminder of how the area once was.
 It’s an Irish pub with an Irish welcome, which manages to feel like a real sanctuary from the outside world.
 It lost its famed landlord Pat Quinn, who sadly passed away at the start of 2017, but still remains in the family for now.